RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 3. New setup **setups::TsunamiEvent1d**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the first highlighted block we initialize a vector with the bathymetry height entries of the bathy_profile.csv.
+In the first highlighted block we initialize a vector with the bathymetry height entries of the bathymetry_profile.csv.
-In total, we then have the values of :code:`m_bathy.size()` many data points and a maximum index of ``m_csvDataPoint``.
+In total, we then have the values of :code:`m_bathymetry.size()` many data points and a maximum index of ``m_csvDataPoint``.

 If the x-coordinate of the queried point is not exactly at the same position as a bathymetry value, a more suitable bathymetry is calculated for this x-coordinate by linear interpolation.
 This is done in the second and third highlighted